Ucheduk/react-boilerplate/README.md

 ## Contributing
 If this project sounds interesting to you and you'd like to contribute, thank you!
-First, you can send a mail to buildforsdg@andela.com to indicate your interest, why you'd like to support and what forms of support you can bring to the table, but here are areas we think we'd need the most help in this project :
+First, you can send a mail to uchenwakwuo@cre8tivetech.com to indicate your interest, why you'd like to support and what forms of support you can bring to the table.
-1.  area one (e.g this app is about human trafficking and you need feedback on your roadmap and feature list from the private sector / NGOs)
-2.  area two (e.g you want people to opt-in and try using your staging app at staging.project-name.com and report any bugs via a form)
-3.  area three (e.g here is the zoom link to our end-of sprint webinar, join and provide feedback as a stakeholder if you can)

 ## Acknowledgements